lwasowicz1/Projects/Excel_Salary_Dashboard/README.md

 <img width="906" height="554" alt="Zapisz" src="https://github.com/user-attachments/assets/db3d2981-6088-433e-9285-d3660ec42d8a" />

 * 🛠️ **Excel Features** – Integrated custom-formatted bar charts and streamlined layout to maximize visual clarity.
-* 🎨 **Design Choice** – Implemented horizontal bar charts to faciliate a direct and intuitive comparison of median salaries.
+* 🎨 **Design Choice** – Implemented horizontal bar charts to facilitate a direct and intuitive comparison of median salaries.
 * 📉 **Data Organization** – Applied sorting to job titles in descending order for improved readability.
 * 💡 **Insights Gained** – This enables quick identification of salary trends, noting that Senior roles and Engineers are higher-paying than Analyst roles.